The best electric vans for 2019

 The load capacity is up to 4.1 m3 and has a load length of between 1.8 m and 2.05 m with a payload of up to 636 kg.

-The Iveco Daily Electric has a fast charging mode which takes only two hours to reach full capacity.
+The Iveco Daily Electric has a fast charging mode, taking only two hours to reach full capacity.

 The battery is an excellent feature of the Iveco.
 As well as the fast charging mode, it has an extended range of 280 km (New European Driving Cycle).
 The battery is optimised for all weather conditions.
-So no more reduced battery life in cold weather.
+No more reduced battery life in cold weather!